 Protocols are, however, spoken by two parties and like in any given conversation, there are then two sides of understanding something or interpreting the given instructions in a spec.
 Also, lots of network software is written without the authors paying close attention to the spec so they end up taking some shortcuts, or perhaps they just interpreted the text differently.
 Sometimes even mistakes and bugs make software behave in ways that are not mandated by the spec and sometimes even downright forbidden in the specs.

 In the curl project we use the published specs as rules on how to act until we learn anything else.
 If popular alternative implementations act differently than what we think the spec says and that alternative behavior is what works widely on the big Internet, then chances are we will change foot and instead decide to act like those others.
 If a server refuses to talk with us when we think we follow the spec but works fine when we bend the rules every so slightly, then we probably end up bending them exactly that way—if we can still work successfully with other implementations.

-Ultimately, it is a personal decision and up for discussion in every case where we think a spec and the real world don't align.
+Ultimately, it is a personal decision and up for discussion in every case where we think a spec and the real world do not align.

 In the worst cases we introduce options to let application developers and curl users have the final say on what curl should do.
 I say worst because it is often really tough to ask users to make these decisions as it usually involves tricky details and weirdness going on and it is a lot to ask of users.
 We should always do our best to avoid pushing such protocol decisions to users.